SikhoQ/lord_of_the_grid/README.md

 ---

-Enjoy playing Dots and Boxes!
-If you encounter any issues or have suggestions, feel free to open an issue on GitHub.
+Enjoy playing Lord of the Grid!
+If you encounter any issues or have suggestions, feel free to open an issue on GitLab.